The Promotion

 Huma's Agency

 Huma was great at it.
 Everyone on the bottom floors knew she was many of the agents' go-to.
+That morning, instead of the usual hundreds of agent tickets on her old monitor, Huma only sees one notification.
 The system, the ".ai" of Favor, flagged her as "high-alignment potential," a metric nobody can fully explain.
-Her credentials updated overnight: Floor 27.
+Floor 27.
 Agent Manager.
 Effective immediately.
-She didn't even get to clean out her desk.

 Raj is waiting by the elevator.
 Nineteen years on Floor 12.
-Five promotions declined.
+Passes up for promotion five times.
 He taught her everything, how to think critically, how to push back on bad AI outputs, how to distinguish between hallucinations and creative ideas.
 Raj took a wide-eyed junior and turned her into the best contributor on the floor.
 And now she's leaving, without him.
 Upstairs, where he has never been.

 His words, few as always, something agents described as "lacking context," land like a punch.